andersonopt/website/content/blog/product-release-notes-3-26-20.md

 ## Project Map Zoom

-When you add new assets to a project (e.g. adding parcels to a project via a buffer search), the map will now automatically zoom to show all of the new assets.
+When you add new assets to a project (e.g. adding parcels to a project via a buffer search), the map will now automatically zoom to show all of the added assets.

 ![](/images/ProjectZoom.png)